xolmurodovxondamir2007-cloud/TicTacToeGemini/README.md

 # 🎮 Tic Tac Toe with Gemini AI

-A modern, full-featured Tic Tac Toe game with AI opponent powered by Google's Gemini AI.
-Built with vanilla JavaScript, Express.js, and PostgreSQL.
+A modern Tic Tac Toe game with AI opponent powered by Google's Gemini AI.
+Built with vanilla JavaScript and serverless functions.

 ## ✨ Features